MFernstrom/cfmldocplugin/README.md

 This is the first release, if you find bugs please let me know so I can take a look at it.

 ## Installing
+You can install the plugin through the Sublime package manager by searching for CFMLDocPlugin

-My plan is to get this added to the Sublime package manager, in the mean time (Or if you just like doing things manually), download the DocifyCfml folder, and drop it into your Sublime package folder.
+If you have issues installing through the package manager, or just like doing things manually, download the DocifyCfml folder, and drop it into your Sublime package folder.

 Set up a key shortcut to the command docifycfml, like so: